 During this turbulent period, many of the grand homes of Ireland's elite were ransacked, laying waste to countless works of traditional furniture.
 Today, the few existing examples of Irish furniture are largely found in prestigious museum collections, including the National Museum of Ireland and the Victoria & Albert Museum in London.
 The scant number of surviving furniture creations from Irish craftsmen and cabinet makers that do find their way to the market are coveted by collectors of fine furniture worldwide.

 The proof of this can be seen any time a quality Irish furnishing finds its way to auction.
 Similar side tables as detailed previously, for instance, have sold far above auction estimates – a trend that has been seen consistently for the past 15 years.
 The most notable instance occurred at a Christie’s London auction on June 18, 2008, where an Irish George II center table estimated to bring in between $150,000 to $250,000 achieved an astonishing final sold amount of $825,000!

 Furniture creations designed in the Emerald Isle exhibit an unmatched beauty and caliber that can be incorporated in even the most modern room designs.
-With a history wrought in war and famine, Ireland has proven that the true resilience and beauty of a country is directly tied to its people.
+With a history wrought in war and famine, Ireland has proven that the true resilience and beauty of a country are directly tied to its people.
 The existing body of high Irish furniture is a testament to that fact, with each existing piece exhibiting a blend of strength and grace that is undeniably Irish.